bill-ying/flask-api-server-aks-service/README.md

 # Deployment Overview

-Once the code is built and deployed, the following resources will be available in the Azure portal:
+Once the code is built and deployed by the provided pipelines using Azure DevOps, the following resources will be available in the Azure portal:

 - A Docker image named flask-api-server in ACR.
 - A workload named flask-api-server with the corresponding pod deployed to the AKS cluster.